The Best Whisky and Water in Scotland

 Whisky and Water Continued

-Scotland’s scenery, particularly it’s mountain ranges and rainfall produces not only stunning springs and burns that feed into the whisky distilleries but also produces the spectacular Rivers such as The Spey and The Dee that Scotland is famous for.
+Scotland’s scenery, particularly its mountain ranges and rainfall, produces not only stunning springs and burns that feed into the whisky distilleries but also produces the spectacular Rivers, such as The Spey and The Dee, that Scotland is famous for.
 One of these rivers is the River Findhorn deriving from the Monadhliath Mountains in the Highlands.

 River Findhorn